 [DEFAULT] admin_token = ADMIN

 You need to minimally define a tenant, user, and role to link the tenant and user as the most basic set of details to get other services authenticating and authorizing with Keystone.

 You will also want to create service users for nova, glance, swift, etc. to be able to use to authenticate users against Keystone.
 The auth_token middleware supports using either the shared secret described above as admin_token or users for each service.

-See configuration for a walk through on how to create tenants, users, and roles.
+See Configuring Keystone for a walk through on how to create tenants, users, and roles.

 To configure the OpenStack services with service users, we need to create a tenant for all the services, and then users for each of the services.
 We then assign those service users an Admin role on the service tenant.
 This allows them to validate tokens - and authenticate and authorize other user requests.

 Create a tenant for the services, typically named ‘service’ (however, the name can be whatever you choose):

-Create service users for nova, glance, swift, and quantum (or whatever subset is relevant to your deployment):
+Create service users for nova, glance, swift, and neutron (or whatever subset is relevant to your deployment):

 Create an administrative role for the service accounts, typically named admin (however the name can be whatever you choose).
 For adding the Admin role to the service accounts, you’ll need to know the UUID of the role you want to add.
 If you don’t have them handy, you can look it up quickly with:

 Once you have it, assign the service users to the Admin role.
-This is all assuming that you’ve already created the basic roles and settings as described in configuration:
+This is all assuming that you’ve already created the basic roles and settings as described in Configuring Keystone: